mslooten/marcoslooten.com/blog/how-to-use-recursion-in-javascript/how-to-use-recursion-in-javascript.md

 Let me give you another example to make it more clear:

 Imagine yourself at a dinner where you are seated at a large table.
-You ask the person sitting to your right to pass the bread basket.
+You ask the person sitting to your right to pass the breadbasket.
 If that person has the basket within reach, she will pass it back to you.
 If she doesn't, she will ask the person sitting to her right.
-This goes on until we find the person with the bread basket within reach.
+This goes on until we find the person with the breadbasket within reach.
 They will pass it back the person on their left, who will also pass it on, until it reaches you.

 If we were to convert this to code, it might read something like this: